Hands-On Workshop

 What is YAML?

 YAML stands for “YAML Ain’t Markup Language”.
-YAML is also written in a plain-text, human-readable format, and its primary purpose is to save text/content as data.
-It’s less about how the content is written and more about how and where the information is saved in your project.
-YAML is formatted as the name of a data item, followed by a colon, a space, and then the data item’s value.
+YAML’s primary purpose is to save text/content as data.
+When it comes to YAML, it’s all about how that information is formatted.
+It is always written as a data item followed by a colon, a space, and then the data item’s value.

 What are the benefits of using YAML?